therevealer/Smart-Auditing-Roadmap/README.md

-# Smart-Contract-Engineer-Plan
+# My Smart-Contract Auditor & Engineer Plan
-This plan is to become a smart contract auditor/hacker in 2024, but I have to go through a process that includes learning frontend engineering and getting a Job as a smart contract developer.
+This plan is to become a smart contract auditor & engineer in 2024.

 ## Goal
 1. Learn Data structures with Javascript.